Summary

 - A list of key metrics to track

-When you ask Cowork to do any task within that Project, it has all of this context immediately available.
-You do not need to re-explain your preferences or re-upload reference documents every time.
-The agent builds institutional knowledge over time, becoming more useful the more you use it within a given Project.
+When the user requests any task within that Project, this context is immediately available.
+There is no need to re-explain preferences or re-upload reference documents on each occasion.
+The agent accumulates institutional knowledge over time and becomes more useful with continued use within a given Project.

 Tool Integrations